HECM For Home Purchase FAQ

 Counseling is Required Prior to Opening Escrow!!!

-Request a Pre-Counseling Packet and Counselor List and complete your counseling before making an offer.
+Pre-Counseling Packet and Counselor List and complete your counseling before making an offer.
 It is required to have the counseling certificate in the file before the loan process can begin.
-All borrowers, non-borrowing spouses and attorney-in-facts must receive counseling and the Counseling Certificate issued prior to opening escrow.
+All borrowers, non-borrowing spouses and attorney-in-facts must receive counseling.

 Is New Construction acceptable?
 Yes, as long as a Certificate of Occupancy has been issued and property ready to occupy.